 Lee has held community leadership roles in both Jackson and Harrison County.
 He has served on the Board of Directors for the Jackson County Chamber of Commerce, the Bacot-McCarty Foundation, the Pascagoula River Audubon Center, Ducks Unlimited Gulf Coast Chapter and is the Past President of the Gulf Coast Chapter of the Mississippi Society of CPAs.
 Lee is a graduate of Leadership Jackson County, and was recognized as a Top 10 Outstanding Community Leader for South Mississippi.
-Lee and his wife, Tammy, have two children, ages 16 and 13.
+Lee and his wife, Tammy, reside in Vancleave with their two children.
 They are active participants at St. Paul United Methodist Church.

 Lee was born at Singing River Hospital in Pascagoula.
 His great great great grandfather is Fernando Upton Gautier, the first settler of the City of Gautier, and its namesake.
 Lee’s hobbies include training horses and dealing with classic cars.